Applies to: Azure Public Cloud | Azure Government

 Discover SQL servers on virtual machines.

 Once the SQL servers are discovered, assign valid credentials to be able to discover databases on those servers.
+Databases are discovered only after authentication is assigned.

 After this, the SQL servers on Azure virtual machines and its resources will be discovered automatically.